 - Support arm arch apps via the native bridge mechanism. ( Goto Settings> Android-x86 to configure options)

-The process of installing Android 8.1 is same as of Android 5.1 which is shown in the following video.
+The process of installing Android 8.1 is the same as Android 5.1 which is shown in the following video.
 The only difference is that you need Android 8.1 ISO instead of Android 5.1.
 So follow this guide to install Android 8.1 Oreo OS on PC if you find instructions difficult to follow.

 Let us know if you face any issue or problem while installing Android 8.1 Oreo on your Windows Laptop or PC.
-We will respond you ASAP.
+We will respond to you ASAP.